OthmanBensoudaKoraichi/Tailored-Procedures/README.md

 * Share of local vs statewide trial court rulemaking by decade
 * 100% stacked bar charts (Local vs Statewide Trial)

 All figures are reproducible from the final Excel dataset.
+Note that they use the LLM classification.

 ---